-- Recommended expulsion. - Students recommended for expulsion will receive 10 days out-of-school suspension.
+- Recommended expulsion. - Students recommended for expulsion will receive

+10 days out-of-school suspension.

-High school criminal behavior aggravated - Level IV misbehavior
+High school criminal behavior aggravated - Level IV misbehavior making false 911 call or a copy-cat substance

-- 1. Committing assault and/or battery of an aggravated nature - (Law enforcement will be contacted) - 2.
-Blackmailing, threatening, harassing or intimidating a staff member or a student by one or more students
+- 1. Committing assault and/or battery of an aggravated nature - (Law enforcement will be contacted) 2.
+Blackmailing, threatening, harassing or intimidatstudents (Law enforcement will be contacted) 3.
+Making a bomb threat, pulling a fire alarm or ing a staff member or a student by one or more